clean-code-craft-tcq-1/test-for-analytics-RaghavendraSR06/README.md

-Counting the breaches       | Yes           | To count the number of breaches Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | Sending the notification on monthly basis
+Counting the breaches       | Yes           | To count the number of breaches Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | Sending the notification on monthly basis Reading the File            | Yes           | Reading the CSV File

 ### List the Test Cases